 The paper is organized as follows.
-Sec.\ref{sec:num setup} describes the ideal magnetohydrodynamical (MHD) equations and the analytical solutions used at initialization.
-The stellar analytical solution surrounded by the disk wind solution are used to map the initial conditions.
+Sec.\ref{sec:num setup} describes the ideal MHD equations and the analytical solutions used at initialization.
+The stellar analytical solution surrounded by the disk wind solution were used to map the initial conditions.
 In Sec.\ref{sec: 3}, the normalization factors as well as the mixing and heating functions are introduced.
-We show, in Sec.\ref{sec:results}, the effect of heating on the jet dynamics, i.e. the degree of collimation, speed, velocities, etc. Namely, as we heat up the disk atmosphere, the jet becomes wider.
-On the other hand, if we decrease the heating available, we get a propeller regime \citep{romanovaetal09, romanovaetal11}, where magnetospheric ejections affect the jet.
-In Sec.\ref{sec:discussion}, we discuss which configurations is closest to observations.
+We show, in Sec.\ref{sec:results}, the effect of heating on the jet dynamics, that is, the degree of collimation, speed, velocities, etc. Namely, as we heated up the disk atmosphere, the jet became wider.
+On the other hand, if we decreased the heating available, we got a propeller regime \citep{romanovaetal09, romanovaetal11}, where magnetospheric ejections affect the jet.
+In Sec.\ref{sec:discussion}, we discuss which configurations are closest to the observations.
 We then explore possible heating processes.